torik42/YaLafi/README.md

                 ^^
 ```
 <a name="example-html-report"></a>
-Run with option --html, the script produces an HTML report:
+Run with option '--output html', the script produces an HTML report:

 ![HTML report](shell.png)